 Do you have to know the answer to everything?

-I can say that I certainly don’t know everything.
-While I’m always striving to learn more.
+While I’m always striving to learn more, I can say that I certainly don’t know everything.
 Something that’s helped me be successful is focusing on how to search for the answer.
-Knowing where to look for the answer is more then half the battle for me rather than having the pressure of knowing every single answer.
+Knowing where to look for the answer is more than half the battle for me rather than having the pressure of knowing every single answer.

 Also for when I can’t find the answer to a question, we have a Slack channel specifically for those in Live Chat.
 Since you’re working in live chat with a group of other Happiness Engineers, we’re all in the same Slack channel together and it’s pretty active.
 It’s one of my favorite channels because the conversation easily shifts between helping each other troubleshoot and small talk.